sanity-io/visual-editing/packages/comlink/README.md

 ### Controllers

 Controllers are responsible for managing the lifecycle of channels to one or more Nodes.
-They handle the creation of Connections, adding and removing targets, and managing the overall communication flow.
+They handle the creation of Channels, adding and removing targets, and managing the overall communication flow.

 Controllers ensure that messages are correctly routed to the appropriate Node and that responses are handled appropriately.

 Once the Controller is created, `Window` contexts (i.e. iframes and popups) can be added, and connections established to Nodes within those contexts.

-### Connections
+### Channels

-Connections are the underlying mechanism that facilitate communication between Controllers and Nodes.
-They are responsible for establishing and maintaining channels.
+Channels are the underlying mechanism that facilitate communication between Controllers and Nodes.
+They are responsible for establishing and maintaining connections.

-Connections also support heartbeat monitoring to detect and recover from connection failures.
+Channels also support heartbeat monitoring to detect and recover from connection failures.

 ### Nodes

-Nodes are created within child `Window` contexts (e.g., iframes or popups) and establish connections to Controllers in the parent `Window` context.
+Nodes are created within child `Window` contexts (e.g., iframes or popups) and establish connections to Channels in the parent `Window` context.

 Nodes provide a simple interface for posting messages, fetching data, and listening for incoming messages.

 ## Connection States

-Channels and nodes can be in the following states:
+Node and Channel connections can be in the following states:

 - `idle`: Initial state before connection
 - `handshaking`: Establishing connection